Table of Contents

 The risk of radiation is more when comparing CT scans vs. MRI scans.
 The ionizing radiation used during the CT scan is more than that of a normal X-Ray.
 The smaller amount of radiation from CT scans will not do much harm to people.
 However, prolonged exposure to ionizing radiation can lead to an increased possibility of cancer.
 People with metal implants like metal plates, pacemakers, nerve stimulators, defibrillators, loop recorders, cochlear implants, etc., should not undergo MRI scans as the magnetic field will have adverse effects on them.

 The adverse effects of CT scans vs. MRI scans vary.
 As a CT scan is harmful to the fetus and can cause congenital disabilities, pregnant women or those who suspect pregnancy should inform the physician and radiologist about that.
 Pregnant women should avoid MRI scans only in the first trimester.

 Common diagnosis errors the radiologists make

 Misdiagnosis means making some errors in diagnosing the medical condition of the patient.
 What happens if a radiologist makes a mistake?
-The radiologist’s misdiagnosis could be a setback for the patient to get proper treatment, and he would end up in a coma or death.
+If a radiologist read MRI wrong, it could be a setback for the patient to get proper treatment, and he would end up in a coma or dead.
 Failure to note down some minute findings in the CT scans or MRI scans is known as underdiagnosis.
-This also could delay the appropriate and emergency care for the patient.
+This also could delay the appropriate emergency care for the patient.

-Renfrew classification has listed out 12 types of diagnosis errors from the part of the radiologist as given below:
+Renfrew classification has listed out 12 types of diagnosis errors on the part of the radiologist as given below:

 - Due to complacency, the deficit is found but related to something else